-Manipur: One dead, eight injured in separate incidents of violence
+Manipur: One dead, nine injured in separate incidents of violence

 On Monday, a 22-year-old named N Muansang – a village defence volunteer – died in firing in the Lailoiphai area of Churachandpur, a hill district.

-Meanwhile, eight persons were reportedly injured in a separate firing incident between the districts of Imphal East and Kangpokpi.
+Meanwhile, nine persons were reportedly injured in a separate firing incident between the districts of Imphal East and Kangpokpi.
+A gunfight had broken out between suspected Kuki militants and volunteers who were defending the Nongsum village in Imphal East district on Monday, reported the Imphal Free Press.

+The area lies along the border of the Meitei-dominated Imphal East district and the tribal-majority Kangpokpi district.

 The violence took place on a day when Governor Anusuiya Uikey, who heads a peace committee announced by the Union home ministry, visited three relief camps in Churachandpur.